Brett and Barbara in SFO for the week.

 * * * *

-One begins to see how, living here without a job but yet constantly busy with the emergencies of parsimony, a country man begins to subsist “outside the economy.”
+One begins to see how, living here without a job but yet constantly busy with the emergencies of parsimony, a country man begins to live “outside the economy.”
+Which (in certain conversations) is “radical,” “ethical,” “idealistic.”
 It happens just naturally, without any intention to defect or rebel.
 Years ago, in defense of capitalism, I had an announced contempt of those back-to-the-land types who wanted to make their own granola and split their own stovewood to heat their own greasy hottubs.
 “There’s a reason for the economy, and for a marketplace of skills and goods,” I would say.
 “Let them try cobbling their own shoes.
 Manufacturing their own stereos to play Jimi Hendrix on.
 Let them see how efficient that is.”
-Now here I find myself in such a situation.

 (My father used to say, “The only lasting thing you learn at school is How To Learn.”)